In 2019, it’s easier than ever before for anyone to start a blog and make it profitable.

-main only purpose is to turn a profit by using your website to sell ad space and placing enough limitations on your account that you are eventually forced into a “premium” or “unlimited” blog plan.
+main only purpose is to turn a profit by using your website to sell ad space while placing limitations on your account, so you are eventually forced into a “premium” or “unlimited” blog plan.

 Plans that are, more often than not, wildly overpriced and woefully under-equipped.

-Without their expensive upsells, your account will be limited to a paltry few–and very generic–number of designs from which to choose, a “maximum” number of daily visits, limited storage, and all but nonexistent customer service.
+Without their expensive upsells, your account will be limited to a handful of generic designs, a “maximum” number of daily visits, limited storage, and all but nonexistent customer service.